We've added new tests for swine diseases -- see our menu for a complete listing.

 • Shorten the time required to confirm a clinical diagnosis of Cryptosporidium infection.

-• Ensure that bird flocks are free of Cryptosporidium
+• Help ensure that bird flocks are free of Cryptosporidium

 • Early prevention of spread of this protozoan